The Year-god’s Daughter

 She probably judged him a beggar, but he hadn’t taken time for breakfast.
 He devoured the warm bread in two ravenous bites and settled his gaze again on the palace.

-Sunlight glinted against terracotta walls, white balustrades, and monumental pillars painted a bold fire-red.
-Pennants of green, ochre, blue, even opulent purple, fluttered from numerous stories, all bearing the famous Cretan insignia of the hallowed olive tree.
+Sunlight glinted against terracotta walls, white balustrades, and monumental pillars painted red.
+Pennants of green, ochre, blue, even opulent purple, fluttered from at least four separate stories, all bearing the famous Cretan insignia of the hallowed olive tree.
 Subtle lavender shadows beckoned from walkways and overhangs.
 High above at the edge of an open terrace stood two women, arms resting on a stone retaining wall.
 One, when she noticed him peering at her, giggled and blew him a kiss.

 Menoetius, acknowledged son of the mainland’s most powerful king, forgot his efforts to appear nonchalant.
 He stopped in the middle of the road and stared like a desert nomad getting his first glimpse of civilization.
 “As many rooms as there are stars,” he said, quoting a common saying about this venerable edifice, and stiffened when a passerby turned and offered an amused sideways grin.

-Two giant pairs of bull’s horns, carved from alabaster, guarded each side of the narrow avenue.
+Two giant pairs of bull’s horns, carved in stone, guarded each side of the narrow avenue.
 To access the formidable dwelling of Helice, Queen of Crete, one must possess courage enough to venture between them.

 Shouting and wails erupted from ahead.
 Those in front of Menoetius jostled and pushed.